magotajuoi/Computer-Graphics/README.md

-# Obstacle Jumping Game
+# Obstacle Jumping Game & Simple Wave Ripple Simulator

 This is a simple obstacle jumping game built using Pygame.
 The player controls an avatar that can jump, move left, and move right to avoid obstacles and collect power-ups.

+There is also a simple wave ripple simulator that when a user clicks the mouse the waves appear.

 ## Features